John Mozeliak: Matt Holliday

 In 2009, Mozeliak acquired slugger Matt Holliday in a trade with the Oakland Athletics and signed him to the richest contract in team history the following January, valued at $116 million.
 Holliday produced an .874 OPS and an OPS+ of 138 as a Cardinal, compared to 132 for his career.
 On September 26, the Cardinals clinched their first division title during Mozeliak's tenure as GM against the Colorado Rockies.
 However, they lost to the Los Angeles Dodgers in the NLDS.
 When Holliday was a free agent the following offseason, DeWitt became frustrated with agent Scott Boras and walked away from negotiations.
 However, Mozeliak, who had developed a strong working relationship with DeWitt, persuaded him to sign Holliday for seven years at $17 million per year.

 Quest for consistency at shortstop

 After Édgar Rentería manned shortstop for the Cardinals from 1999 to 2004, he left for the Boston Red Sox via free agency.
 The Cardinals found difficulty filling the position.
 In 2009, a trade involving Mark Worrell and Luke Gregerson brought Khalil Greene from the Padres.
 With poor performance and a $6.5 million salary, he took time off in May and June.
 It was revealed that he may have been attempting to inflict injury upon himself, indicative of social anxiety disorder.
 Greene appeared in 77 games that season, batting just .200 with six home runs and 24 runs batted in.
 That was the last time he appeared in the major leagues.
+All told, in the 13 seasons between 2005 and 2017, the Cardinals featured 10 different Opening Day shortstops, with only David Eckstein (2005-2007) serving as the primary shortstop more than two seasons.
+The positional flux eased with the 2017 ascendance of Paul DeJong, who started a majority of the team's games at SS for five consecutive seasons (2017-2021).